How to slugify a string in JavaScript

 A simple slugify

-In JavaScript, you can slugify a string by converting it to a URL-friendly format where any special characters and spaces are replaced with hyphens or underscores.
-Here’s an example function that can accomplish this:
+In JavaScript, you can slugify a string by converting it to a URL-friendly format where special characters and spaces are replaced with hyphens or underscores.
+Here’s a simple ASCII-only function that handles Latin characters with common diacritics:

 function slugify(str) {